10up/distributor/README.md

 ### Setup External Connections using Application Passwords

-1. Ensure Distributor is installed on BOTH sites being connected.
+1. Ensure that the current version of Distributor is active on BOTH sites being connected.
 We'll refer to these as mainsite.com and remotesite.com.
 2. On mainsite.com, navigate to `Distributor` > `External Connections` and click `Add New`.
 3. Enter a label for the connection (e.g., `remotesite.com`), select `Username / Password` for the `Authentication Method`, and a username from remotesite.com.
 4. On remotesite.com, ensure that [Application Passwords](https://wordpress.org/plugins/application-passwords/) is installed. (_Note: Using this plugin instead of a normal WordPress users password helps limit the use of your primary password and will allow you to revoke access to Distributor in the future if needed._) Then navigate to the user profile that will be used to create the External Connection on mainsite.com and then to the `Application Passwords` section of the user profile (not the `Account Management` section).
 Add a label for the New Application Password Name (e.g., `mainsite.com`) and click `Add New`.
 Now copy the password provided into mainsite.com's External Connections `Password` field.